Next.js Template

 Redux Toolkit features the createEntityAdapter (CRA), which generates a set of prebuilt reducers and selectors for performing CRUD operations on a normalized state structure containing instances of a particular type of data object.
 Think of it as a NoSQL database in your Redux state!

-The front-end application doesn’t leverage CRA, but I’ve included a sample entity slice in my state model and written some tests to demonstrate ow it works.
+The sample front-end application doesn’t leverage CRA.
+Any significant data-based implementation probbly should, though, so I’ve included a sample entity slice in my state model and written some tests to demonstrate how it works.

 Redux Store